RawanAlzowaid/TeamProject-3308/TESTING.md

 Also, xcode automatically contain a test code itself, how can we use that or modify that some way to let it be the automate test file.

 User Acceptance:
-NO:1 --------------------- Max, please try to do this.
-Thank you! (below is the example I copied from our course website)?????????????????
+NO:1
 Use case name
     Verify registration with login and password Description
     Test the account registration and login to user protected space in app Pre-conditions
-    User has made an account and can access it with username and password Test steps
+    User has downloaded the app and is on the launch page Test steps
     1. Navigate to register page
     2. Provide username